 What if I cannot afford onsite training?

 We are happy to offer TTT classes.
 However, if you do not have the budget, you may consider purchasing our training kits.
-These contain all of the materials we use when we certify operators, and they are yours to use, reuse, and customize to put on your own operator training class in-house.
+These contain all of the materials we use when we certify operators via onsite heavy equipment operator licensing training, and they are yours to use, reuse, and customize to put on your own operator training class in-house.
 They even come with instructor notes.

 Request an On-Site Training Quote Below

-We offer onsite health and safety training for all of our training topics including onsite CPR training.
-Consider requesting our onsite CPR training or our hands on forklift training.
+We offer onsite health and safety training for all of our training topics.